ayazwx/sof-essx8336-fedora-fix/README.md

 **WARNING** - *You are about to install a new kernel from the unstable branch of Debian.
 This may render your system unusable if something doesn't like your hardware.
 Make sure you do proper backups and know how to boot from an older kernel before you proceed.*

-These instructions were tested on Debian 10 (buster).
-This might work for other versions (bullseye) or Debian derivs (mint, ubuntu, etc), but YMMV.
+These instructions were tested on Debian 10 (buster) and Fedora 38.
+This might work for other versions (bullseye) or Debian derivs (mint, ubuntu, nobara, etc), but YMMV.

 1. Install some packages you'll need for installation:

    ```
-   sudo apt-get install git rsync
+   sudo dnf install git rsync
    ```
 2. Clone this repository: